open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/instrumentation/aws-lambda.md

 automatic instrumentation mechanisms without code change will often not be able to instrument the processing of the individual messages.

-The span kind for both spans MUST be `CONSUMER`.
+The span kind for both types of SQS spans MUST be `CONSUMER`.

 ### SQS Event

 For the SQS event span, if all the messages in the event have the same event source, the name of the span MUST be `<event source> process`.
-If there are multiple sources in the batch, the name MUST be `multiple_sources <process>`.
+If there are multiple sources in the batch, the name MUST be `multiple_sources process`.
 The parent MUST be the `SERVER` span corresponding to the function invocation.

 For every message in the event, the message's system attributes (not message attributes, which are provided by the user) SHOULD be checked for the key `AWSTraceHeader`.
 If it is present, an OpenTelemetry `Context` SHOULD be